OpenDendro/dplPy/README.md

 The Conda enviroment is essential as it provides will all necessary packages.
 To execute the code, use Jupyter Notebook.

-**Note**: if using Jupyter from the terminal, you need to ensure that the kernel is findable by doing the following command once the environment is active:
+:warning: **Note**: if using Jupyter from the terminal, you need to ensure that the kernel is findable by doing the following command once the environment is active:

 ```
 python -m ipykernel install --user --name dplpy --display-name "Python (dplpy)"